-In distributed systems, such as a network of Google Compute Engine instances, it is challenging to reliably schedule tasks because any individual instance may become unavailable due to autoscaling or network partitioning.
+In distributed systems, such as a network of Compute Engine instances, it is challenging to reliably schedule tasks, because any individual instance might become unavailable due to autoscaling or network partitioning.

-Google App Engine provides a Cron service.
-Using this service for scheduling and Google Cloud Pub/Sub for distributed messaging, you can build an application to reliably schedule tasks across a fleet of Compute Engine instances.
+By using Cloud Scheduler for scheduling and Cloud Pub/Sub for distributed messaging, you can build an application to reliably schedule tasks across a fleet of Compute Engine instances.

 This three-part article includes the following:

 - A design pattern for the solution

 - A sample implementation of the design pattern

 - Ideas for building a production-ready version of the solution

 How to reliably schedule tasks on Compute Engine

 Cron is the standard tool for scheduling recurring tasks on Unix systems.
 As the systems you build increase in complexity and become distributed, a single computer running cron can become a critical point of failure.
 The instance may stop due to autoscaling, or its network segment could be partitioned from systems it needs to communicate with.

 Cloud Scheduler provides a fully managed, enterprise-grade service that lets you schedule events.
 After you have scheduled a job, Cloud Scheduler will call the configured event handlers, which can be App Engine services, HTTP endpoints, or Cloud Pub/Sub subscriptions.